History of the European Cup and UEFA Champions League: 1955 to 1960 – Real Madrid's early dominance

 Real Madrid dominated the first five competitions, with the team led by Ferenc Puskás, Alfredo Di Stéfano, Francisco Gento and José Santamaría winning each of the first five competitions relatively comfortably, while this was the case, several other clubs did offer some resistance during the late 1950s, notably from Stade de Reims of France, who reached two finals and several Italian clubs such as Milan and Fiorentina.
-Hibernian were the first British club to play in the European Cup, reaching the semi-finals of the inaugural tournament in 1955.
+Hibernian were the first British club to play in the European Cup, reaching the semi-final of the inaugural tournament in 1955.
 The English league winners, Chelsea, were denied entry by the Football League's secretary Alan Hardaker, who believed it was in the best interests of English football and football in general for them not to enter.
-This era culminated in the famous 1960 European Cup Final, at Hampden Park in Glasgow, Scotland, where Real Madrid obliterated Eintracht Frankfurt of West Germany 7–3 in front of BBC and other Eurovision television cameras and a crowd of 127,621.
+This era culminated in the famous 1960 European Cup final, at Hampden Park in Glasgow, Scotland, where Real Madrid obliterated Eintracht Frankfurt of West Germany 7–3 in front of BBC and other Eurovision television cameras and a crowd of 127,621.
 (Hampden Park would go on to achieve the highest attendance for a European club competition match when the European Cup semi-final second leg tie between Celtic and Leeds United was played on 15 April 1970 before a crowd of 136,505.
 The match was played at Hampden rather than Celtic Park as the huge demand to see the game had been anticipated.)